ojasonu/Data645_Project-3/README.md

 # Data645_Project-3
-contains cleaned dataset and R code
+contains the cleaned dataset and R code for project 3